How to Become a Justice of the Peace in 5 Steps

 Research what it takes to become a justice of the peace.
 Learn about job duties, education requirements, additional training and salary to find out if this is the career for you.
 Schools offering Juris Doctor degrees can also be found in these popular choices.

-A justice of the peace presides over small claims court.
+A justice of the peace presides over small claims court, generally at the local or state.
 You will be responsible for issuing orders and decisions in court cases.
+As a justice of the peace, you would likely see many cases involving traffic violations, petty theft, and misdemeanors.
+It is also possible that you would preside over many pre-trial hearings, which mainly involve the lawyers, plaintiffs, and defendants coming before the judge to share information.
 Take a look at the following chart for an overview of how to enter this field.

 |Degree Required||Juris Doctor preferred|